-Matthew BengtsonAssistant Professor of Music, Piano Literature
+Matthew BengtsonAssociate Professor of Music, Piano Literature

 - 3061 Moore

-Bengtson is among the leading interpreters of the music of Alexander Scriabin, both as a pianist and as a co-author of The Alexander Scriabin Companion.
-On his recordings of the complete Piano Sonatas, the American Record Guide writes: “Big-boned pianism, rich tonal colors, and dazzling technique are on display here.
-Has Scriabin ever been played better?”
+Mr. Bengtson is lauded as one of the most persuasive advocates of the music of Scriabin and Szymanowski.
+On his complete Scriabin Piano Sonatas, the American Record Guide writes: Big-boned pianism, rich tonal colors, and dazzling technique are on display here.
+Has Scriabin ever been played better?
+Only Horowitz and Richter can compare.
 Fanfare magazine calls him “a Scriabinist for the 21st century … upon whom future generations can rely for definitive interpretations.”
-He marked the 100th anniversary of the composer’s death with numerous all-Scriabin recitals, including performances of the complete sonatas in Philadelphia and Chicago, a live radio broadcast on Pittsburgh Foundation Performance in Pittsburgh, and a multi-sensory festival “Scriabin in the Himalayas” in Ladakh, India intended as a source for a documentary film.
+In 2015, he toured with the complete Scriabin sonatas, and performed in the historic centennial “Scriabin in the Himalayas” festival in Ladakh, India.

-Bengtson is a Steinway Artist.
+Mr. Bengtson is a Steinway Artist.

 AB (computer science), Harvard University

 MM (piano), Peabody Institute